-1.1 This Annex describes the principles of Bid/Proposal evaluation criteria and methodology, and their application in procurement financed by the Bank.
+1.1 This Annex describes the principles of Bid/Proposal Evaluation Criteria and methodology, including use of Rated Criteria.

-- 2.1 The Project Procurement Strategy for Development (PPSD) informs the evaluation criteria.
-The criteria shall be appropriate to the nature and complexity of the procurement to enable the Borrower to achieve VfM. - 2.2 The following requirements govern the Bid/Proposal evaluation criteria: - a. the evaluation criteria shall be proportionate and appropriate to the type, nature, market conditions, complexity, risk, value and objective of what is being procured; - b. to the extent practicable, evaluation criteria should be quantifiable (such as convertible to monetary terms); - c. the request for bids/request for proposals document shall include the complete evaluation criteria and the specific manner in which they shall be applied; - d. only the evaluation criteria, and all the evaluation criteria, indicated in the request for bids/request for proposals document shall be applied; - e. once the request for bids/request for proposals document have been issued, any change to the evaluation criteria shall be made only through addenda; and - f. the evaluation criteria shall be applied consistently to all Bids/Proposals submitted. - 2.3 To achieve VfM, the evaluation criteria may take into account such factors as the following: - Cost: evaluation of cost using a methodology that is appropriate to the nature of the procurement including: - i. adjusted Bid price; or - adjusted Bid price plus the running/recurrent cost over the useful life time of the asset on net present cost basis (life-cycle costs); - Quality: evaluation of quality using a methodology to determine the degree to which the Goods, Works, Non-consulting Services or Consulting Services meet or exceed the requirements; - c.
-Risk: criteria that mitigate the relevant assessed risk; - d.
-Sustainability: criteria that take into account stated economic, environmental, and social benefits in support of the project objectives, and may include the flexibility of the Proposal to adapt to possible changes over the life-cycle; and/or - Innovation: criteria that allow assessment of innovation in the design and/or delivery of the Goods, Works, Non-consulting Services, or Consulting Services and that give
+- 2.1 The Project Procurement Strategy for Development (PPSD) informs the Evaluation Criteria.
+The criteria shall be appropriate to the nature and complexity of the procurement to enable the Borrower to achieve VfM.
+See Procurement Guidance, Evaluating Bids and Proposals. - 2.2 The following requirements govern the Bid/Proposal Evaluation Criteria: - a. the Evaluation Criteria shall be proportionate and appropriate to the type, nature, market conditions, complexity, risk, value and objective of what is being procured; - the Request for Bids/Request for Proposals document shall detail the complete Evaluation Criteria, including, Rated Criteria (any sub-criteria) as applicable, and the specific way they shall be applied, including their prioritization and weighting; - c. only the Evaluation Criteria, and all the Evaluation Criteria, indicated in the Request for Bids/Request for Proposals document shall be applied; - d. once the Request for Bids/Request for Proposals document have been issued, any change to the Evaluation Criteria shall be made only through addenda; and - e. the Evaluation Criteria shall be applied consistently to all Bids/Proposals submitted. - 2.3 To achieve VfM, the Evaluation Criteria, including Rated Criteria where applicable, may consider such factors as the following: - a.
+Cost: evaluation of cost using a methodology that is appropriate to the nature of the procurement including: - i. adjusted Bid price; or - ii. adjusted Bid price plus the running/recurrent cost over the useful lifetime of the asset on net present cost basis (life-cycle costs); - Quality: evaluation of quality using a methodology to determine the degree to which the Goods, Works, Non-consulting Services or Consulting Services meet or exceed the requirements; - c.
+Risk: adequacy of the Bidder's/Proposer's methodology to identify and mitigate relevant risks, such as those related to environment, social, economic, cybersecurity, implementation etc.; - d.
+Sustainability: credibility of the Bidder's/Proposer's methodology to address economic, environmental, and/or social issues, and/or sustainability opportunities identified, and may include the flexibility of the Bid/Proposal to adapt to possible changes over the life-cycle; and/or e.
+Innovation: innovative aspects of, inter alia, design, methodology, technology and/or delivery of the Goods, Works, Non-consulting Services, or Consulting Services..